This guide is for administrators. You need a Google Workspace Admin account to perform most of the actions recommended below.

 Since files in Shared drives belong to ALL team members rather than a single individual, even if members leave, files stay exactly where they are for other team members to continue sharing the data.

 However, it can sometimes get pretty messy — That’s why you need to pay attention to TWO key factors:

-- Shared Drive(s) Structure: How you structure your organisation’s Shared Drive is also very important.
-It’s one of the first pillars to a complete Drive DLP strategy.
+- Shared Drive(s) Structure: How you structure your organization’s Shared Drive is also very important.
+It’s one of the first pillars of a complete Drive DLP strategy.